I play my very first computer game in my dad's office. Warcraft Orcs and Humans quickly makes video games become one of my hobbies.

 In late 2017 I began to rebuild my personal website.
 In January 2018 I re-released it.
 When released, version 4 could cope with up to six times more concurrent requests than version 3 (thanks to DragonScript 3 and IV).
 As part of a major attempt to modernise my website, I had planned to go down the route of the full screen site, and for no reason other than liking my own website the way it is (remembering it's not a business website or one that is selling something) I decided to keep the design exactly as it was.

 I finally get on track to get into and start teacher training which I had been wanting to do for a very long time.
+I did this at the University of Strathclyde.

 I also started my own digital consultancy business under the name Jambour Digital ltd. Finally, I also got the opportunity to help kids learn to code at the local Code Club.